image

 Operator

-This concludes today's teleconference.
+Thank you.
+This will conclude today’s teleconference.
 You may disconnect your lines at this time and thank you for your participation..

 ALL TRANSCRIPTS